e271828e/Flight.jl/prototypes/kernel/README.md

 cell-store representation bench) lives in `../cellstore_bench` and stays frozen there — D-162 cites its numbers.

-Increments 2–13 are built: the two tiers, hierarchy and assemblies, the multi-rate grid, events with localization, the stepper seam (RK4/Heun), the data plane's core exchange, the roster and claims, the log, the device contract with its tasks and the run's end, and the binding's runtime half.
+Increments 2–14 are built: the two tiers, hierarchy and assemblies, the multi-rate grid, events with localization, the stepper seam (RK4/Heun), the data plane's core exchange, the roster and claims, the log, the device contract with its tasks and the run's end, the binding's runtime half, and the diagnostic channel with its published framework status.
 The per-increment narrative and the property-by-property record of what the tests pin down live in `NOTES.md` — optional reading, for when you are modifying an existing test or wondering why one asserts what it does; new